RocketChat/rocketchat.github.io/_posts/2018/03/2018-03-01-open-source-higher-education.md

 This shift towards open source solutions is driven in unequal measures by the ideologies outlined above (least important) and by financial pressures (most important).

 In the US, the costs associated with higher education have <a href="https://www.theatlas.com/charts/H13g02mCl" target="_blank">steadily increased over the past decade or so</a>.
 As housing costs increased by 50% between 2006 and 2016, tuition fees increased by 63% and the cost of textbooks rose by 88%.
-To travel back a little further in time, it is estimated that colleges in the US spent more than $5 billion on enterprise resource planning software in the 1990s and 2000s.
+To travel back a little further in time, it is estimated that colleges in the US <a href="https://www.axelerant.com/resources/articles/open-source-in-higher-education" target="_blank">spent more than $5 billion</a> on enterprise resource planning software in the 1990s and 2000s.

 An open source approach to higher education could alleviate some of the financial strain placed on colleges and students.
 It is estimated that college students <a href="https://www.nytimes.com/2015/02/26/your-money/putting-a-dent-in-college-costs-with-open-source-textbooks.html" target="_blank">could save $128 on average per course</a> if they had access to open source textbooks.